Skip to content

 JWT #

 JSON Web Token, RFC 7519.
-String of format header.payload.signature, each base64url-encoded.
+String formatted as header.payload.signature, each segment base64url-encoded.
 Contains JSON claims about identity or authorization.
-De facto standard for modern API authentication.
+De facto standard for modern API authentication (OAuth2, OpenID Connect).

 alg=none #

 Value of the alg header indicating no signature.
 RFC 7518 sec.
-3.6 defines it as an option, but OWASP recommends rejecting it at application level to avoid signature bypass.
+3.6 defines it as an option, but OWASP recommends rejecting it at the application level to prevent signature bypass.
+Vector in historical CVEs on jsonwebtoken, jose, ruby-jwt and other libraries.

 HS256 #